1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mrs. Carles Schropp earned her law degree with honors in 2016 from Duke University School of Law, where she was named a Mordecai Scholar.
 She served on the editorial board of the Journal of Law and Contemporary Problems, was the Executive Director of the Duke Law Innocence Project, and was a member of the Moot Court and Mock Trial Boards.
 While in law school, Mrs. Carles Schropp was a finalist in both of Duke Law’s intramural oral advocacy tournaments and competed in the Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria.

 After graduating magna cum laude from the University of Florida in 2009, Mrs. Carles Schropp spent two years teaching high school English in Henderson, North Carolina through Teach for America.
+She also completed a fellowship with The Duke Endowment, a private philanthropic foundation serving North and South Carolina.
 In addition to her law degree, she has Masters degrees in Public Policy and Administration from Northwestern University and in English from Duke University.

 Before joining the firm, Mrs. Carles Schropp clerked for The Honorable Robert L. Hinkle of the United States District Court for the Northern District of Florida and for The Honorable Barbara Milano Keenan of the United States Court of Appeals for the Fourth Circuit.